Gov. Inslee sticks up for Amazon as Trump tweets continue

 The U.S. economy relies on free enterprise and the rule of law, “whereby policy matters are handled through recognized policymaking processes,” he said.
 “The record is clear: Deviating from those processes undermines economic growth and job creation.”

-Amazon shares, down 7 percent since the Axios report, climbed on Tuesday as investors shrugged off a critical tweet from Trump earlier that morning The company’s stock ended trading up 1.5 percent at $1,392.05 a share, up 53 percent from a year earlier.
+Amazon shares, down 7 percent since the Axios report, climbed on Tuesday as investors shrugged off a critical tweet from Trump earlier that morning about the “many billions of dollars” that Amazon is costing the U.S. Post Office.
+The company’s stock ended trading up 1.5 percent at $1,392.05 a share, up 53 percent from a year earlier.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.